fsabatini82/azure-devops-mcp/docs/GETTINGSTARTED.md

 > 🔐 Authentication: You can choose how the server authenticates with Azure DevOps (interactive OAuth, Azure CLI, environment credentials, or a Personal Access Token).
 See the full comparison table in the main `README.md` under "Authentication Options".
 For quick PAT usage: set `AZDO_PAT` environment variable and add `--authentication pat` (or `-a pat`) to your server args.
 The PAT is automatically trimmed of whitespace.
 >
 > 📋 **Note**: PAT authentication support was added in version 2.3.0
+>
+> 🔄 **Cache Issues?** If you experience authentication problems after changing tokens, add `--no-cache` to your server args to force fresh authentication.

 #### 🧨 Install from Public Feed (Recommended)